 Choruses from "The Rock"

-Marshall Jim Duncan was whipped to death; Jesus Christ was at least nine-tenths whipped to death.
+Marshal Jim Duncan was whipped to death; Jesus Christ was at least nine-tenths whipped to death.
 The stranger riding into Lago (the first scene of the film) is a symbol of the Second Coming of Jesus Christ: not as the Lamb of God, but as the Lion of the Tribe of Judah.

 Isaiah 63: 1-6: "Who is this that cometh from Edom, with dyed garments from Bozrah? this that is glorious in his apparel, travelling in the greatness of his strength?
 I that speak in righteousness, mighty to save.
 Wherefore art thou red in thine apparel, and thy garments like him that treadeth in the winefat?
 I have trodden the winepress alone; and of the people there was none with me: for I will tread them in mine anger, and trample them in my fury; and their blood shall be sprinkled upon my garments, and I will stain all my raiment.
 For the day of vengeance is in mine heart, and the year of my redeemed is come.
 And I looked, and there was none to help; and I wondered that there was none to uphold: therefore mine own arm brought salvation unto me; and my fury, it upheld me.
 And I will tread down the people in mine anger, and make them drunk in my fury, and I will bring down their strength to the earth."

-High Plains Drifter (the film)
+High Plains Drifter (Wikipedia)

 High Plains Drifter (short story)